gbeaud/azure-demos/README.md

-# gebe-demos
+# Azure demos

+By folders:
+nsg-bicep: deploy NSGs using Bicep
-Add-hoc demos on NSG deployments using Bicep + Azure Policy on NSGs
+nsg-policy: use an Azure Policy to enforce requirements on NSGs